Alabama Gov. Ivey extends ‘Safer at Home’ order to July 31

 Harris said with uncertainty gripping the nation, this is something residents have in their power to contain.

-“Please continue to take this seriously. … We know that there are many who have not yet gotten the message,” he said.
+“Please continue to take this seriously. … We know that there are many people that have not yet gotten the message,” he said.

 He added: “This is still a safer at home order that we have issued, and you are safer at home;”